Meeting Individual Needs

 - a Medical Room, with a full-time nurse experienced in managing the complex needs of this large school.

-The school is barrier free with electronic doors situated at key locations on the site.
+The school has electronic doors situated at key locations on the site.
 The Sixth Form building has a lift to the college coffee bar/common room area, teaching rooms and admin area.
 Students coming to the college are assessed on their levels of support required and in discussion with them, primarily, a timetable that meets their requirements is individually prepared.
 This can be modified once the term begins, in the light of the students’ experience in the first few weeks.
 All students attend an Induction Day in July and are expected to play a full part in all aspects of the school including:

 - participation in tutor time with their peers